nilofi/misc/packages/types/cocos-creator/README.md

 ## Introduction

-Including runtime and editor type declarations.
+Cocos Creator runtime and editor type declarations.

+**Cocos provides [official type definition package](https://github.com/cocos/creator-types) after v3.8.1.
+It is recommended to use it first.
+Unless there are special circumstances, this package will no longer be updated.**

 ## Usage